aronwc/mlsm/papers/verma11natural/tlasserr.md

 ####Hypothesis####

 - Tweets demonstrating situation awareness can be identified with machine learning techniques.
-- The add of linguistic features improve classification of SA tweets over standard-derivable features.
+- The add of linguistic features improves classification of SA tweets over standard-derivable features.

 ####Data####